splunk/splunk-sdk-javascript/README.markdown

 Quick and dirty Javascript data layer for interfacing with Splunk.
 This requires the OData JSON app that is currently hosted in p4 at //splunk/applications/old_english/...

+Requires: Jquery 1.6 and the simple class inheritance in jquery.class.js

 Usage